Fremantle Arts Centre

 Today the Fremantle Arts Centre is a hub of culture with a cutting-edge selection of contemporary arts from practitioners locally, nationally and internationally and a growing residencies program and galleries showing changing exhibitions.

 Fremantle Arts Centre is also a premiere venue for Australian and international musicians.
-A diverse range of acts play year-round, from local bands performing as part of the free courtyard music program (Sunday afternoons 2-4 pm from October through to March), to touring acts on the South Lawn that this summer include Nick Cave, The Waifs and Fast Freddy's Drop.
+A diverse range of acts play year-round, from local bands performing as part of the free courtyard music program (Sunday afternoons 2-4 pm from October through to March), to touring acts on the South Lawn.

 FOUND at Fremantle Arts Centre presents a carefully sourced selection of Western Australian art, craft, books and design objects.
 Celebrating both traditional and contemporary techniques, every piece has been handpicked for its quality, design and superb craftsmanship.